With the rise of technology comes the rise of incessant parental intervention, and not in a good way.

 Moreover, many parents force their children to turn over their devices in order to “make sure that they are not doing anything wrong.”
 If looking through your children’s personal content is needed to ensure that they are following the rules, then there must be some serious trust issues that need to be addressed.
 In that case, parents should work on developing healthy relationships with their children instead of taking away their rights to privacy, which further contributes to their diminishing outlook on life.

 This is psychological abuse at its core, and it should not be taken lightly.
 Over-the-top surveillance measures like these did not exist when technology was still in its feeble state, so the parents then did not have access to the devices that parents have now.
-Yet, as technology improves day-by-day, adults need to learn to adapt to the new changes and use it for the benefits of their children.
-Rather than weaponizing the very advancements that exist solely for the betterment of society, people should use it to do good by sharing their knowledge with the world and connecting with others around them.
+Yet, as technology improves day by day, adults need to learn to adapt to the new changes and use them for the benefit of their children.
+Rather than weaponizing the very advancements that exist solely for the betterment of society, people should use them to do good by sharing their knowledge with the world and connecting with others around them.

 Though parents have power over their children, they should still not ignore their children’s pleas for help thinking that they are “just kids who do not understand anything about how the world works.”
 A person’s childhood defines who they are, and their parents have a big role in shaping it.
 Kids are just kids, but they deserve to be heard.
 They deserve to use their voices.
 If you want your child to listen to you, do not alienate your children, but embrace them.